Fantom-foundation/Fantom-Oracle-Backend/README.md

-# Fantom Oracle Watchdog
+# Fantom Oracle Backend Service

-The repository contains implementation of high performance blockchain watchdog for oracle contracts off-chain world interaction.
+The repository contains implementation of high performance blockchain backend service for oracle contracts off-chain world interaction.

-The watchdog is responsible for monitoring oracle smart contracts activity on block chain, especially for emitted events on contracts, and respond with relevant data from off-chain world needed to perform on-chain actions.
+The Oracle Backend service is responsible for monitoring oracle smart contracts activity on block chain, especially for emitted events on contracts, and respond with relevant data from off-chain world needed to perform on-chain actions.
 Special modules can also feed on-chain contracts with external data, based on specified criteria, timer, or API response.

 ## Building the source

-Building **Watchdog** requires GIT package and Go (version 1.14 or later is recommended).
+Building **Oracle Backend** requires GIT package and Go (version 1.14 or later is recommended).
 You can install it using your favourite package manager.
 The latest version of Go can be installed directly from [GoLang Website](https://golang.org/).